czbiohub/blog/_blog/tracer-bracer.md

 <img src="/images/tracer-bracer/tcell-bcell.png" alt="tcell vs bcell" width="45%" height="45%">
 </p>

 When T and B cells encounter antigen-presenting cells, they undergo clonal expansion — a process in which T and B cells form clones of themselves to fight off pathogens, and remember them for future encounters.
-It is important to note though that when B cells clone themselves, they experience random mutations (hypermutation) to increase the binding affinity of their antibodies to antigens.
+It is important to note though that when B cells proliferate, their receptors undergo hypermutation — a process in which BCRs are diversified to enable the immune system to adapt its responses to new threats.
+These mutations occur at an extremely high rate, so during clonal expansion thousands of B cells may possess slightly different receptors.
+The B cell with the highest affinity towards the antigen will be selected to produce antibodies.

 We can explore clonal expansion in single-cell datasets with the tools TraCeR and BraCeR.